 - Container Authentication: A user comes into the system.
-They are assigned a user principal: - o If they authenticate through some authentication gateway, then their principal may be generated from some of the person's attributes; - Whether they authenticate or not, the request will always acquire an "EVERYONE" principal. - Fedora Principal Provider extensions: Principal provider extensions may bring in more principals after authentication, such as groups, from sources like LDAP. - Fedora Roles Authorization Delegate Queries for Assigned Roles on Content: What roles have been assigned? - The authorization layer queries the requested repository resource(s) for any content-assigned roles. - $\circ~$ If none are found locally, then it will query each ancestor in turn until role assignments are found. - o If no role assignments are found in the tree of resources, then a default set of role assignments is used. (see Container C above) - Fedora Roles Authorization Delegate Role Resolution: What roles does this request have? - The set of principals in the request are compared to the principals in the ACLs on the resource.
+They are assigned a user principal: - o If they authenticate through some authentication gateway, then their principal may be generated from some of the person's attributes; - Whether they authenticate or not, the request will always acquire an "EVERYONE" principal. - Fedora Principal Provider extensions: Principal provider extensions may bring in more principals after authentication, such as groups, from sources like LDAP. - Fedora Roles Authorization Delegate Queries for Assigned Roles on Content: What roles have been assigned? - The authorization layer queries the requested repository resource(s) for any content-assigned roles.
+If none are found locally, then it will guery each acceptor in turn until role assignments are found. - $\circ~$ If none are found locally, then it will query each ancestor in turn until role assignments are found. - o If no role assignments are found in the tree of resources, then a default set of role assignments is used. (see Container C above) - Fedora Roles Authorization Delegate Role Resolution: What roles does this request have? - The set of principals in the request are compared to the principals in the ACLs on the resource.
 The roles for each matching principal in the Container ACL are the effective roles for the user. - O At this point we have the effective access roles for this operation - Fedora Roles Authorization Delegate Policy Enforcement: Does this role have permission to perform the requested action? - Note: The Fedora Authorization Delegate is an extension point, so enforcement will vary by the chosen implementation.
 We assume that installations will combine the access roles module with a roles-based authorization delegate. - The effective roles, assigned to the user on the content, are used to determine if the user has permission to perform the action on a given resource. - Basic Roles authorization delegate implementation does permission checks in java code: - Permission is determined by evaluating at a minimum the effective roles for the user on the resource in question, and the action requested.